Lab: Network Security Monitoring and Security Onion

 This command replays network traffic stored in the

 case.pcapfile onto security onion’s network card, as if the network activity were happening again, live.

-You should see the following result (ignore the error messages for the 20 failed packets):
+You should see the following at the end of your output (ignore the error messages for the 20 failed packets):

-Statistics for network device: eth0 Attempted packets: 4682 Successful packets: 4662 Failed packets: 20 Retried packets (ENOBUFS): 0 Retried packets (EAGAIN): 0
+Statistics for network device: eth1 Attempted packets: 4682 Successful packets: 4662 Failed packets: 20 Retried packets (ENOBUFS): 0 Retried packets (EAGAIN): 0

 Log in to Squert using the icon on the Security Onion desktop using